jeeshofone/ApocaCache/userprompts.md

 Fri Feb  7 00:42:46 AEDT 2025
 ## MD5 Verification Bug Fix
 Fixed issue where MD5 verification was being skipped even when meta4 hash was available.
 Improved verification logic and logging.

+## 2025-02-07 00:47:20 AEDT
+User ran docker nuke script, pulled latest changes, and started the English-all docker compose configuration.
+The system successfully:
+1. Nuked all docker containers and images
+2. Pulled latest changes from git
+3. Built and started the library-maintainer and kiwix-serve containers
+4. Initialized the library with English content
+5. Started monitoring on port 9090
+6. Successfully downloaded and verified 3dprinting.stackexchange.com content